ibm-cloud-architecture/ibm-cloud-stencils/README.md

 <details><summary>draw.io</summary>
 <p>

+**NOTE: For IBM internal designs/diagrams, you must use the desktop application (2.) to create or edit a diagram.
+The draw.io/diagrams.net web application (1.) is only approved for public designs that contain no forward-looking material**
 1. To use the IBM Stencils on draw.io in your browser: https://draw.io/?libs=ibm

 2. To use the IBM Stencils on the [draw.io desktop application](https://github.com/jgraph/drawio-desktop/releases) do the following: